 meet THE ARTIST

 Joyful and uplifting, Trudy Montgomery’s vibrant paintings portray an active vitality and freedom of spirit.
-Working from a meditative state of action, she uses the possibilities of paint to convey in the abstract what is, so often, inexpressible via words.
+With an intuitive sense of colour and a desire to decode and encode the metaphysical, she works from a meditative state of action and uses the possibilities of paint to convey in the abstract what is, so often, inexpressible via words.

 Her work has been exhibited in London, Dubai, Los Angeles and Berlin.